 Many people may regularly use a credit card without realizing or understanding all of its perks and pitfalls.
 But by learning how to use a credit card wisely, cardholders can pay with convenience, build up their credit score, earn rewards and safeguard their credit from fraud — while not damaging their credit rating or creeping into debt.

-A credit card can either be a smart spending tool to build good credit and earn rewards — or a way to borrow and spend money you don’t necessarily have, which can help you get by when money is tight, give you the means to purchase something big you pay off over time and possibly, land you in debt.
-With credit, there are pros and cons, but as long as you know how to use a credit card with discipline and knowledge, you can benefit from its perks.
+A credit card can either be a smart spending tool to build good credit and earn rewards — or a way to borrow and spend money you don’t necessarily have.
+Credit cards can help you get by when money is tight, give you the means to purchase something big you pay off over time and possibly land you in debt.
+With credit, there are pros and cons, but if you know how to use a credit card with discipline and knowledge, you can benefit from its perks.

 Let’s walk through opening, understanding and using a credit card, starting with choosing the best one for you.
 Whether you’re a beginner or seasoned credit card user, the following information can help ensure you’re using it responsibly and to your advantage.